 - Creator of Musicals101.com

 John gives talks on theatre and film history, has appeared in numerous documentaries, and is the author of Musicals101.com, The Complete Idiot's Guide to Amateur Theatricals, and the textbook Musical Theatre: A History.
 His recent college courses at NYU and the New School University have included the History of Musical Theatre, Great Broadway Songwriters, and Rodgers & Hammerstein.
 He has also offered courses on Hollywood Legends, The History of Screen Musicals, and The Golden Age of MGM, among others.
-Along with his current work at NYU and The New School, John has also taught at Marymount Manhattan and The University of the Arts in Philadelphia.
+John has also lectured at Marymount Manhattan, Pace University and The University of the Arts in Philadelphia.

-John provided lyrics for the short-lived but acclaimed Off-Broadway production Bats, wrote and produced cabaret shows that appeared at The Duplex and The Five Oaks, and provided special material for performers at Caroline's, Eighty-Eights, Don't Tell Mama and other top New York clubs.
+John was lyricist for the short-lived but acclaimed Off-Broadway production Bats, wrote and produced cabaret shows that appeared at The Duplex and The Five Oaks, and provided special material for performers at Caroline's, Eighty-Eights, Don't Tell Mama and other top New York clubs.
 He was Associate Producer for the Celebration '86 Gay Arts Festival, and worked in various capacities for The Glines, The Vineyard Theatre, PACE Theatrical, NAMCO, The Booking Office and The New York Theatre Workshop.

 Aside from John's aforementioned books, his article "Theatre in New York: A Brief History" appears in the textbook Theatre Law: Cases and Materials (Durham, NC: Carolina Academic Press, 2004).
-When John saw that the internet a needed a reliable non commercial, educational resource celebrating the history of stage and screen musicals, Musicals101.com was born.
+When John saw that the internet a needed a reliable educational resource celebrating the history of stage and screen musicals, Musicals101.com was born.
 Since its inception in 1996, this website has grown to over six hundred pages of text and currently attracts more than fifteen thousand visitors each month.
 Here is what some educators and web experts have said about Musicals101.com:

 John welcomes questions, and responds personally to hundreds of email inquires every year, assisting journalists, theatre professionals, and students alike.
 To book John for a talk that your group will be sure to enjoy, drop him a line at email@example.com.

 Back to: Musicals101.com's Homepage